chainbound/bolt/README.md

 make clean
 ```

+> [!WARNING]
+> Remember to shut down the devnet environment when you are done with it, as it
+> consumes significant resources on your machine :)

 ## Changelog

-All notable changes to the components of this project needed for the PoC will
-be documented here.
+All notable changes to the components of this project will be documented here.

 ### Bolt Sidecar